magisterquis/threebytes/README.md

 ThreeBytes
 ==========
-A simple, poorly-documented DNS tunneling PoC which sends DNS replies as A records of which the first byte is insignificant, in order to get around IP blocking.
+A simple, poorly-documented DNS tunneling PoC which sends tasking as three bytes of an A record (to leave the firt byte free to get around GeoIP blocking) and receives responses as punycode labels.

-The same binary is used for implant, server, and log-filter.
+The same binary is used for implant, server, and log filter.

 For legal use only.